Srijon25/explainai/README.md

-# explainai
+# ExplainAI

-Open-source framework for visual explanation of transformer-based neural networks
+ExplainAI is an open-source tool for visualizing transformer-based neural networks.